Invitation to Non-members

 Mar 18 AGM / Member talk.
 The first part of the evening will be devoted to our Annual General Meeting.
 There should be time later for a member presentation, or an auction of equipment, if required.

-Mar 25 End of Term Dinner with prize-giving.
+Mar 25 End of Season Dinner with prize-giving.
 All PPS members and partners are welcome.